milesjos/vim-syntax-files/README.md

 cd syntax
 ```

-This is where vim seeks out custom syntax files  ...and is where we'll dump our **sparc.vim**:
+This is where vim seeks out custom syntax files and where we'll dump our **sparc.vim**:

 ```shell
 wget --no-check-certificate -O sparc.vim https://raw.githubusercontent.com/milesjos/vim-syntax-files/master/sparc.vim
 ```

-Here we grab the raw_text from a url and store it in the file, **sparc.vim**.
-You could also copy it manually but that's for posers (Quote me on that).
+Here we grab the raw_text from a url and store it in the file, **sparc.vim**

 Now that we've added our custom syntax file, we can load it in vim whenever we want with a simple: